wso2/docs-choreo-dev/en/docs/remote-apps/connect-remote-applications.md

 ## Step 5: View observability statistics

-To view the observability statistics generated for your remote Ballerina application, click on the link provided for observability data in the startup logs of your remote application.
-Ah shown in the startup logs generated in [Step 3](step-3-build-the-ballerina-project), the link in this example is `http://console.choreo.dev/observe/app/91e9750f-e2e1-11eb-90ce-de6d84510939/dd9780a8-e2e2-11eb-90ce-de6d84510939`.
+To view the observability statistics generated for your remote Ballerina application, click the link provided for observability data in the startup logs of your remote application.
+As shown in the startup logs generated in [Step 3](step-3-build-the-ballerina-project), the link in this example is `http://console.choreo.dev/observe/app/91e9750f-e2e1-11eb-90ce-de6d84510939/dd9780a8-e2e2-11eb-90ce-de6d84510939`.

 Observability data is displayed as shown in the example below.